wompojs/wompo-router/README.md

 }
 ```

-The above routing system will have the following routes:
+The above routing system will generate the following routes:

 - /
 - /docs ---> will redirect to ---> /docs/overview